Tri-Counties Genealogy & History by Joyce M. Tice

 HARRIGAN James P.

-Age 51, of Muncie, Indiana, passed away, Monday, December 24, 2007 at Ball Memorial Hospital in Muncie.
+Age 51, of Muncie, Indiana, died, Monday, December 24, 2007 at Ball Memorial Hospital in Muncie.
 Jim was born March 3, 1956, a son of Louise Coleman Harrigan, of Elmira, and the late Martin M. Harrigan.
 He graduated from Elmira Free Academy in 1974, and Alfred University in 1978.
 Jim worked for several companies in the glass industry.
 He was a member of St. Francis of Assisi Church in Muncie and Our Lady of Lourdes Church in Elmira.
 An outstanding athlete, Jim was a member of the Elmira Free Academy Sports Hall of Fame.
 In addition to his mother he is survived by his children, Matthew P. Harrigan of Horseheads, with wife, Cindi, Martin M. Harrigan of Muncie, and Alicia A. Harrigan of Yorktown, Indiana; brothers and sisters-in-law, Michael E. and Wendy Harrigan of Atlanta, GA, John C. and Nancy Harrigan of Binghamton, Thomas M. and Christine Harrigan of Tampa, FL, and William L. and Cindy Harrigan of Charlotte, NC; sister and brother-in-law, Susan P. and Kris Thoren of San Francisco, CA; eight nieces and nephews, Jack Thoren and Brian Harrigan, who were his godsons, Brad, David (Christine), Kevin, Heather, and Megan Harrigan, and Daniel Thoren; along with 1 great niece and one great nephew.
 Friends are invited to McInerny Funeral Home, corner of Water and Walnut Sts., on Sunday, December 30, 2007 from 2:00 p.m. to 5:00 p.m.
 A prayer service will be held at the funeral home on Monday, December 31, 2007 at 9:15 a.m., followed by a Mass of Christian Burial at 10:00 a.m. at Our Lady of Lourdes Church.
 Interment will follow at St. Peter & Paul's Cemetery.
 In lieu of flowers, donations may be directed to the Martin Harrigan Scholarship, c/o Community Foundation, 307 E. Water Street, Elmira, NY 14901.
 Published in the Star-Gazette on 12/28/2007.

 HARRIGAN James P.